vuetifyjs/vuetify/packages/docs-next/src/pages/en/company/advertise-with-us.md

 ---
 meta:
-  title: Advertising with Vuetify
+  title: Advertise with Vuetify
   description: Description
   keywords: keywords
+nav: Advertising with us
 ---

-# Advertise with us
+# What are Vuetify Ads?
 Future information page about advertising with Vuetify.

 ## Entry Ad